-If you’re wondering why you no longer get a JUUL buzz, you’re not alone!
+Are you wondering why you no longer get a JUUL buzz?
+You’re not alone!
 Even for those vapers not using a JUUL, online vape forums are peppered with questions by new nicotine users about their e-cigarette buzz disappearing.

 “Why can I not get a juul high anymore?”